bruterobbie/knoxss/README.md

-# knoxss
+# knoxss.me source-code
-People have the right to see this ugly spaghetti code, skids.
+ppl have the right to see this ugly spaghetti code and laugh at it, skids.

+stolen a while back, but here it is again. enjoy!

+pce,
+BRUTEROBBIE.